Are you asking yourself "What clasp should I use for my bead stringing project?"

 Crimp beads are a great way to finish Beadalon and Tigertail.
 Just string on a crimp, make a loop with your beading wire, and put the end of the loop back through your crimp bead.
 Then, either flatten the crimp bead with flat-nose jewelry pliers, or use crimping pliers to create a smaller, rounded crimped bead.

-For a more professional-looking finish, you may want to either cover the crimp bead with a crimp cover, or cover the stringing cable with French wire (bullion).
+For a more professional-looking finish, you may cover the crimp bead with a crimp cover, and/or cover the stringing cable with French wire (bullion).